 Presidential Proclamation Expanded to Ban Employment Visas

-The initial Presidential Proclamation entitled Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak that banned immigrant visas processing (entry to the US for those who plan to stay permanently) beginning on April 23, 2020 has now been extended to December 31, 2020.
+The initial Presidential Proclamation entitled Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak that banned immigrant visa processing (entry to the US for those who plan to stay permanently) beginning on April 23, 2020 has now been extended to March 31, 2021.

 In addition, the Presidential Proclamation has extended the visa processing ban to certain nonimmigrant categories involving employment in the US including visa applications for their dependent family members.
-This expanded visa processing ban will begin at 12:01am on June 24, 2020 and will expire on December 31, 2020.
-This means that visa processing for the following nonimmigrant categories is suspended for the remainder of the calendar year:
+This expanded visa processing began on June 24, 2020 and will now expire on March 31, 2021.
+This means that visa processing for the following nonimmigrant categories remains suspended:

-- H1B, H2B and their H-4 dependent family members
+- H1B, H2B and some H-4 dependent family members

 - J-1 exchange visitors in only the intern, trainee, teacher, camp counselor, au pair, or summer work travel program, and their dependent J-2 family members